theflowong/trippy_trees/README.md

 # trippy_trees
-animated visualization of fall leaves created with object-oriented programming in Processing
+Animated visualization of fall leaves created with object-oriented programming in Processing

 Run/play using "trippy_trees.pde"